DUNE-DAQ/daq-buildtools/docs/README.md

 ```
 what will happen is that, if needed, the script will insert a few lines of CMake code into the `sourcecode/CMakeLists.txt` file which will ensure that when the repos are built the output will be instrumented in a manner `lcov` can use.
 It will then perform a clean build now that `sourcecode/CMakeLists.txt` has been modified, followed by a run of the unit tests.
 It will then output the results in a subdirectory called `./code_coverage_results`; in particular, `./code_coverage_results/html/index.html` is a webpage which will display the fractions mentioned above.

->>>>>>> 97fd124 (JCF: Issue #289: Update README.md to include mention of dbt-lcov.sh)

 ### Useful Spack commands

 There are also useful Spack commands which can be executed to learn about the versions of the individual packages you're working with, once you've run `dbt-workarea-env` or `dbt-setup-release`.
 An [excellent Spack tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html) inside the official Spack documentation is worth a look, but a few Spack commands can be used right away to learn more about your environment.
 They're presented both for the case of you having set up a nightly release and a frozen release:
-* `spack find --loaded -N | grep coredaq-vX.Y.Z` or `spack find --loaded -N | grep NB` will tell you all the DUNE DAQ packages shared by both far- and near detector software which have been loaded by `dbt-workarea-env` or `dbt-setup-release`
+* `spack find -N -d --loaded | grep NB` will tell you all the DUNE DAQ packages shared by both far- and near detector software which have been loaded by `dbt-workarea-env` or `dbt-setup-release`
-* `spack find --loaded -N | grep fddaq-vX.Y.Z` or `spack find --loaded -N | grep FD` for far detector DUNE DAQ packages
+* `spack find -N -d --loaded | grep NFD` for far detector-specific DUNE DAQ packages
-* `spack find --loaded -N | grep nddaq-vX.Y.Z` or `spack find --loaded -N | grep ND` for near detector DUNE DAQ packages
+* `spack find -N -d --loaded | grep NND` for near detector-specific DUNE DAQ packages
-* `spack find --loaded -N | grep dunedaq-externals` for external packages not developed by DUNE collaborators
+* `spack find -N -d --loaded | grep dunedaq-externals` for external packages not developed by DUNE collaborators
-* `spack find --loaded -p <package name>` will tell you the path to the actual contents of a Spack-installed package
+* `spack find -p <package name>` will tell you the path to the actual contents of a Spack-installed package

 Finally, when `dbt-build` is run, a file called `daq_app_rte.sh` is
 produced and placed in your installation area (`$DBT_INSTALL_DIR`).
 You generally don't need to think about `daq_app_rte.sh` unless you're curious; it's a sourceable file which contains environment variables that [drunc](https://dune-daq-sw.readthedocs.io/en/latest/packages/drunc/) uses to launch processes when performing runs.